aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to EXCEL in Android via Java or Online App" h2="Export PPT file to EXCEL in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PowerPoint presentation (PPT) to an Excel spreadsheet (XLS) can be a useful way to make data easier to analyze and manipulate.
+It can also be used to create a more visually appealing presentation, as Excel offers more formatting options than PowerPoint.

+<h2>How Aspose.Total Helps for PPT to Excel Conversion</h2>

-You can easily convert PPT file to EXCEL in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily convert PPT files to EXCEL in a two-step process.
+In the first step, Aspose.Slides for Android via Java can be used to export the PPT file to HTML.
+Then, Aspose.Cells for Android via Java can be used to convert the HTML to EXCEL.
+This process is simple and straightforward, and can be completed in a matter of minutes.
+Furthermore, Aspose.Total for Android via Java is highly reliable and secure, making it an ideal choice for developers who need to quickly and accurately convert PPT files to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}